A

 sea in boats with both moose heads and reindeer heads.
 There are also

 images of hunting reindeer from boats as they cross water.
-This region

 of Norway has been the traditional home of the "Finns" and northern